outdreamer/build-a-cure-1/docs/tasks/function_to_do.md

         - this method works in the absence of these objects already identified as important or already defined

+        - this method works when definitions are detectable (finding adjacent attributes & probable set of required functions relevant to an object given interaction probability to assemble its definition)

     - mapping function, to map problems to structures & other problem types